 A Bitcoin wallet is simply software that:

-- Manages your Private Keys which gives you access to spend your bitcoins
+• Generates and manages your Private Keys, which gives you access to spend your bitcoins

-- Generates new Bitcoin Addresses so you can receive bitcoins
+• Generates and manages your Bitcoin Addresses, so you can receive bitcoins

-- Creates and broadcasts transactions to the network so you can spend your bitcoins
+• Creates and broadcasts transactions to the Bitcoin network so you can spend your bitcoins

 They come in many shapes and sizes such as this software wallet called Sparrow Wallet.

 The first and most important thing you need to know about all Bitcoin Wallets is that they do not store any bitcoins!
-The name “wallet” is used because the creators are trying to make it easily relatable to everyday NPC’s, but in actual fact Bitcoin Wallet software isn’t like a normal “wallet” that might store physical cash or coins.
+The name “wallet” is used because the creators of the software are trying to make it easily relatable to everyday people, but in actual fact Bitcoin Wallet software isn’t like a normal “wallet” that might store physical cash or coins.
+It’s not even like a bank account.

 Instead, Bitcoin Wallets only ever store your private keys which is what gives you access to your bitcoins.
 Every bitcoin is and always has been located on the Bitcoin network.
 In summary: